-During the flushing and testing process you may notice discolored water as the sediments are agitated.
+During the flushing process you may notice discolored water as the sediments are agitated.
 This in no way affects the safety of the water.
 If discoloration occurs, turn on all household faucets and let them run for several minutes to help clear the pipes.

 Fire hydrant flushing is also performed on hydrants after flow and pressure tests.
 This procedure is required to ensure hydrants are adequate and operational for firefighting.

 Other important reasons why fire hydrant flushing and testing is necessary and what to expect during the process is also available on the Gas and Water website, www.clarksvillegw.com